lavabit/libdime/docs/style.md

 ### Function Calls

 A function call shall be placed at the current indentation level one line with all arguments separated by a comma and a single on space.
-If the argumnts extend past the line's text width, the first shall go on the function invocation line and all following arguments shall be placed on their own lines and indented one tab from the function invacation.
+If the arguments extend past the line's text width, the first shall go on the function invocation line and all following arguments shall be placed on their own lines and indented one tab from the function invocation.
 The terminating parenthesis and semi-colon shall be placed on the same line and immediately after the final argument.
 When parameters are spread across multiple lines, no space shall follow the separating comma.